kelsey-griffin/tinyapp/README.md

 # TinyApp
 ##### Authored by: Kelsey Griffin ( @kelsey-griffin )

-### A full stack web app built with Node and Express that allows users to shorten long URLs (à la bit.ly)!(
+### A full stack web app built with Node and Express allowing users to shorten long URLs!

 Welcome to TinyApp - here you can shorten a URL into a tiny string of letters and numbers.
 This string can be used to link you to the original long URL through this app.

 Want to log out and come back later - no problem!
 Your short URLs will be saved to your account :D (as long as server is still running).

 #### Usage:

 ##### Getting Started
-Install all dependencies.
+Install all dependencies using `$ npm install`.
 Start server with `$ npm start` from the tinyapp directory in your terminal.
 You should receive a message in your terminal confirming that the server is running.
 Navigate to localhost:8080 in your browser, where you will be greeted with a Welcome page and links to register or login.